DSCI-310-2024/DSCI_310_Group_9_NY-airbnb-analysis/README.md

    ```
    docker-compose up --build
    ```
 4. **Access JupyterLab**: Once the container is running, open a web browser and navigate to `http://localhost:8888` to access JupyterLab.
-Use the token provided in the terminal output to log in.
+Use the token if provided in the terminal output to log in.

 ## Dependencies